-While you will come across a decent number of people on the trail, many of them will be day hikers enjoying the gorgeous lakes along the trail.
+As a passionate Pacific Northwest hiker, I can confidently say that the West Fork Foss Trail is among the most remarkable trails I have ever hiked.
+While you will come across a decent number of people on the trail, many of them will be day hikers in search of an alpine swim.

 In this guide, we will delve into how to access the wonders of this trail, with a particular focus on Big Heart Lake.
-If that sounds good to you, let’s get into it!
+If that sounds good to you, let’s get into it

 Just a heads up!
 This post contains affiliate links, meaning I could earn a small commission at no cost.
 Thanks in advance!